Paul Burnell

-Burnell is London Scottish FC's most capped Scotland International player with 52 caps and represented Scotland at the 1991,1995,1999 World Cups while being a member of London Scottish FC.
+Burnell is London Scottish FC's most capped Scotland International player with 52 caps and represented Scotland at the 1991, 1995, 1999 World Cups while being a member of London Scottish FC.
 He is an inductee of the London Scottish Hall of Fame.

 Formerly national sales director for waste company Biffa, Burnell joined the Waste Recycling Group (WRG) as Commercial and Industrial Director in September 2011.

-Today Burnell is Chief Executive Officer of Redgrave, having joined in 2017.
-He works with CEOs and executive teams of leading companies across all industries, advising on their most critical leadership challenges.